The Board delegates the day-to-day management of Ontario Teachers' to our highly skilled executive team.

 - Chief Legal & Corporate Affairs Officer

 Jeff joined Ontario Teachers' in 2004 and was promoted to Vice-President and Associate General Counsel in 2010.
-A leading securities law expert, Jeff led the legal team in countless transactions around the world and was instrumental in establishing Teachers' Hong Kong office in 2013.
+A leading securities law expert, he led the legal team in countless transactions around the world and was instrumental in establishing Ontario Teachers' Hong Kong office in 2013.

 Jeff has nearly 20 years of legal experience, specializing in mergers and acquisitions and corporate finance.
 Before joining Ontario Teachers', he worked as Senior Vice-President, Corporate and Legal Affairs, at InsLogic Corp., and as a Corporate Associate at Torys LLP.